garyshirk/ThriftStoreLocator1/Pods/SideMenu/README.md

 SideMenu is a simple and versatile side menu control written in Swift.
 * **It can be implemented in storyboard without a single line of [code](#code-less-storyboard-implementation).**
-* Four standard animation styles to choose from (even parallax if you want to get weird).
+* Four standard animation styles to choose from (there's even a parallax effect if you want to get weird).
 * Highly customizable without needing to write tons of custom code.
 * Supports continuous swiping between side menus on boths sides in a single gesture.
 * Global menu configuration.
 Set-up once and be done for all screens.
-* Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.
+* Menus can be presented and dismissed the same as any other view controller since this control uses [custom transitions](https://developer.apple.com/library/content/featuredarticles/ViewControllerPGforiPhoneOS/CustomizingtheTransitionAnimations.html).
+* Animations use your view controllers, not snapshots.

 Check out the example project to see it in action!
 ### Preview Samples